GarciaInes/Scrum-Mastering/Daily/README.md

 ## Out of sight... out of mind.
 Reduce deviation focus on the goal

-Daily Scrums improve communications, identify impediments, promote quick decision-making, and consequently eliminate the need for other meetings.
+Daily Scrum events improve communications, identify impediments, promote quick decision-making, and consequently eliminate the need for other meetings.

 15 mins every day same time same place, run by and for the team, brings clarity and alignment.